 Atalanta valued her freedom over everything.
 She had a good male friend, Meleager, with whom she hunted.
 He loved her but she did not return his affection in the same way.
 Together, they hunted the fierce Calydonian Boar.
 Atalanta wounded it and Meleager killed it, giving her the precious skin in recognition of her successful first strike against the beast.
 This created jealousy among other hunters and resulted in the death of Meleager.

-After this, Atalanta believed that she should not marry, and found her father, who apparently still wasn't too happy about Atalanta and wanted to marry her off quickly.
+After this, Atalanta believed that she should not marry.
+She found her father, who apparently still wasn't too happy about Atalanta and wanted to marry her off quickly.
 So she decided that all her suitors must beat her in a footrace; those who lost, she would kill.
-But then she fell in love at first sight with Hippomenes, who was also known as Melanion.
+Then she fell in love at first sight with Hippomenes, who was also known as Melanion.

 Hippomenes, fearing that he would not be able to beat her in the race, went to Aphrodite for help.
 Aphrodite came up with the plan of the golden apples.
 At a key moment, Hippomenes dropped the apples and Atalanta paused to gather each of them up, allowing Hippomenes to win.
 They were then able to marry, but because they made love in a sacred temple, an irate deity turned them into lions who were believed to not be able to mate with each other, thus separating them forever.